 Let’s take a deeper dive into them.

-In most respects the Feather AS-D2 razor couldn’t be further from the Dorco PL-602: the AS-D2 is a deluxe, Stainless Steel razor.
-They do share one trait, though–a mild, gentle shave.
-In fact, a lot of shavers complain the AS-D2 is too mild.
-I was one of those people: when I first bought the razor I was disappointed and considered selling it off.
+In many respects the Feather AS-D2 razor couldn’t be further from the Dorco PL-602 above: the AS-D2 is a deluxe, Stainless Steel razor.
+They do share one trait, though–a gentle shave.
+In fact, a lot of shavers complain the AS-D2 is too gentle.
+I was one of those people: when I first bought the AS-D2 I was disappointed and considered selling it off.
 Then I took the advice of others who use it and tried it with a Feather blade.
 The scary-sharp Feather blade, a tiger in most razors, becomes a kitten in the AS-D2.
 It’s “mild” but “efficient” at the same time.
-Now enjoy using the AS-D2…as long as I use a Feather blade.
+Now I enjoy using the AS-D2…as long as I use a Feather blade.